jomi087/FixOra/Back-End/src/domain/1stReadme (domain).md

 * src/domain/ :
     - **EnterPrise Buisnesss Rule [inner most layer]**
-    - Contains the core business entities (plain TypeScript classes or interfaces) and domain logic, independent of any frameworks or external tech
+    - Contains the core business entities (plain TypeScript classes or interfaces) and domain logic, independent of ny frameworks or external tech
     -It just defines: What your app does and **what rules it follows.**

 * **Entity** ( Here we deffine the structure and  its behavior(optional))